 - Drafting the very first PPPguideline for Power generation projects for the Power Division, Ministry of Power, Energy and Mineral Resources of Bangladesh and also

-Out of our two departments i.e. Shipping and Commercial which can be broadly classified as Shipping, Mr. Rahman heads both of them.
+Out of our two departments i.e. Shipping and Commercial which can be broadly classified as Shipping, Mr. Rahman is the head of Shipping Department.
 Mr. Rahman completed his PGDipLaw(Maritime) from University of London.
 As a counsel, he appeared before Admiralty Court of High Court Division in several shipping matters e.g. collision, bunker claim, mortgage claim, ownership disputes, charter-party disputes etc. He was the lead counsel in the ground breaking case namely Freight Management and 16 others vs. Bangladesh Bank involving legality of House Bill of Lading.
 Starting with the most recent, notable works of Mr. Rahman are as follows:

 - Successfully argued in the mater of documentary fraud on behalf of importer ‘Saturn Textiles Ltd.’ involving the supply of defective fabrics, raw material of RMG, by filing suit in lower court and also higher court and were able to obtain an injunction on payment under Letter of Credit on the ground of fraud in 2013.

 - Successfully represented Hossain Dyeing and Printing Mills Limited, a concern of Anwar Group of Industries in the recovery of the claim for delivery of fabrics under sales contract where payment has been illegally refused by LC opening Bank and later by the buyer under the sales contract.
 Recently, the Hon’ble Court passed judgment and Order in favor of our client decreeing monetary payment against the buyer after years of battle in Court.